ZenBenZakuraIkura/wiwuwiwu/README.md

 ### Circuits Calculator Menu
 1. Ohm’s Law
-2. Machine 22 (placeholder)
-3. Machine 23 (placeholder)
-4. Machine 24 (placeholder)
+2. Power Calculation
+3. Series Resistance
+4. Parallel Resistance
+0. Exit

 ### Number Conversion Calculator Menu
 1. Decimal to Other Forms
-2. Machine 32 (placeholder)
-3. Octal to Decimal
-4. Hexadecimal to Decimal
+2. Other Bases to Decimal
+0. Exit

-### Decimal to Other Forms Menu
+### Decimal to Other Bases Menu
 1. Decimal to Binary
 2. Decimal to Octal
-3. Decimal to Hexadecimal (not yet implemented)
+3. Decimal to Hexadecimal

----
+0. Exit

+### Other Bases to Decimal Menu
+1. Binary to Decimal
+2. Octal to Decimal
+3. Hexadecimal to Decimal

 # Function Documentation